 Royalty rates as a percentage of product sales averaged approximately 4% for the nine months ended September 30, 2020, compared with 6% of product sales for the nine months ended September 30, 2019.
-Royalty rates as a percentage of product sales averaged approximately 4% for the third quarter of 2020, compared with 6% of product sales for the third quarter of 2020.
-Royalty rates as a percentage of product sales averaged approximately 4% for the second quarter of 2020.
+Royalty rates as a percentage of product sales averaged approximately 4% for the third quarter of 2020, compared with 6% of product sales for the third quarter of 2019 and 4% for the second quarter of 2020.
 Royalty rates as a percentage of product sales reflected the timing of liftings and the status of payout in the various fields.